The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 Incline Bench Press

 As the name suggests, the incline bench press is performed on an incline bench angled at around 30-45 degrees.
-This variation hits the upper chest muscle fibers more effectively than the traditional barbell bench press.
+This variation hits the upper chest muscle fibers more effectively than the traditional barbell bench press, emphasizing the upper part of the pectoral muscles.
+A closer grip when bench pressing allows for greater range of motion in the triceps, which can be particularly beneficial for targeting this muscle group.

 Decline Bench Press